Thinking of joining?

 As for race attendance, until you get into the older class (ages 13-14), all of the mountains that we compete at are in the greater Mount Washington Valley.
 For instance, races will be held at either Attitash, Black Mtn., Bretton Woods, Cranmore, King Pine, or Wildcat.
 With the exception of Bretton Woods (45 minutes), each of these mountains are less than 30 minutes from North Conway.
 On occasion, the State Finals or State Championships may be held at a location outside of Mount Washington Valley.

 As for parent volunteer time, the key factor to remember is that the tuition at Wildcat is lower than most other programs because the team generates revenues in part by hosting a number of races throughout the year.
-Because the Wildcat Ski Team is an organization that is independent from Wildcat Mountain Ski Area, all Wildcat races are staffed by Wildcat Ski Team family volunteers.
+Because the Wildcat Ski Team is an organization that is independent of the Wildcat Mountain Ski Area, all Wildcat races are staffed by Wildcat Ski Team family volunteers.
 Participation in the Wildcat Ski Team requires each family to contribute 6 work commitments.
-Examples of such volunteering can be working at the race registration table, gate keeping or working course maintenance.
-Fortunately, there are a whole range of tasks, indoor and outdoor, physical and non-physical, all of which meets every volunteer’s ability and experience.
-Wildcat has traditionally had some of the most talented volunteer parents with years of experience and expertise in hosting high quality races.
+Examples of such volunteering can be working at the race registration table, gatekeeping, or working course maintenance.
+Fortunately, there are a whole range of tasks, indoor and outdoor, physical and non-physical, all of which meet every volunteer’s ability and experience.
+Wildcat has traditionally had some of the most talented volunteer parents with years of experience and expertise in hosting high-quality races.
 This makes for an excellent training ground for those of you who have never worked a race before.
-You will quickly become one of those highly sought after highly trained ski race volunteers.
-The good news is that the Wildcat Ski Team families are a real fun group of people, and working hard together develops a strong sense of community among the race parents.
+You will quickly become one of those highly sought highly trained ski race volunteers.
+The good news is that the Wildcat Ski Team families are a really fun group of people, and working hard together develops a strong sense of community among the race parents.
 All of this makes the social events during the year as well as the “retro” parent’s race at the end of the year all the more fun!

 My youngest is 6?
 Is that too young?

 Definitely not!
-Our U8 program is made up of 6 and 7 year old skiers and is geared toward safety, fundamentals, mileage and having fun!
-We offer a half-day program at this level to help transition your child from a mountain program into a full day racing program.
+Our U8 program is made up of 6 and 7-year-old skiers and is geared toward safety, fundamentals, mileage, and having fun!
+We offer a half-day program at this level to help transition your child from a mountain program into a full-day racing program.
 No competition races are held at this age level.
-To assess whether it would be right for your 6 year old, please feel free to contact the head coach, the U8 coach or have your child ski with the U8 group for a free trial day.
+To assess whether it would be right for your 6-year-old, please feel free to contact the head coach, or the U8 coach or have your child ski with the U8 group for a free trial day.

 When Does the Season Begin and End and Does it Include School Vacation?